informatics-isi-edu/atlas-d2k-www/_posts/rebuildingakidney/2024-01-26-rbk-pubs-mcmahon-bonventre.md

 tag: rbk
 ---

-Here are three new publications from the RBK consortium:
+Here are three new publications from members of the RBK consortium:

 ### Spatial transcriptomics defines injury-specific microenvironments in the adult mouse kidney and novel cellular interactions in regeneration and disease [preprint]